tembo-io/website/docusaurus/docs/tembo-stacks/mongo-alternative.md

 Once connected, loading and working with data is very straightforward.
 Here we've provided a sample dataset showing satellites belonging to NOAA (National Oceanic and Atmospheric Administration).
+Note that the data is for demonstrative purposes and might not be accurate.

 ```
 db.satellites.insertMany([